 The possible social and political costs of money laundering, if left unchecked or dealt with ineffectively, are serious.
-Organised crime can infiltrate financial institutions, acquire control of large sectors of the economy through investment, or offer bribes to public officials and indeed governments.
-The economic and political influence of criminal organisations can weaken the social fabric, collective\ ethical standards, and ultimately the democratic institutions of society.
+Organized crime can infiltrate financial institutions, acquire control of large sectors of the economy through investment, or offer bribes to public officials and governments.
+The economic and political influence of criminal organizations can weaken the social fabric, collective ethical standards, and ultimately the democratic institutions of society.
 In countries transitioning to democratic systems, this criminal influence can undermine the transition.
 Most fundamentally, money laundering is inextricably linked to the underlying criminal activity that generated it.
 Laundering enables criminal activity to continue.

 What is the connection with society at large?